aevri/mel/README.md

 ----------------------

-["Mel Zero"](mel_zero.md) - no executables, just documentation of how to create and maintain a mole catalog manually using commonly available pre-existing software and hardware.
+["Mel Zero"](mel_zero.md) - no executables, just documentation of how to create and maintain a mole catalog manually using a smartphone, a laptop, and a USB microscope.

 License
 -------